leros-dev/leros-dev.github.io/README.md

 The Leros project is hosted at GitHub in [https://github.com/leros-dev](https://github.com/leros-dev).

-Leros is documented in following publications and documents:
+Leros is documented in the following publications and documents:

 1. Martin Schoeberl.
 [Leros: A Tiny Microcontroller for FPGAs](http://www.jopdesign.com/doc/leros.pdf).